sparkle-project/sparkle-project.github.io/documentation/preferences-ui/index.md

 * Check the Bind to: check button, choose `File's Owner` from the popup, and set the Model Key Path to `updater.updateCheckInterval`.
 * Select Enabled, check the Bind to: check button, choose `File's Owner` from the popup, and set the Model Key Path to `updater.automaticallyChecksForUpdates`.

-### Other preferences
+### Other settings

 Follow directions similar to [Enable automatic checking](#enable-automatic-checking). to bind a check button to `sendsSystemProfile` or `automaticallyDownloadsUpdates`.
 See [customization](/documentation/customization/#infoplist-settings) for details on the available keys.

-### Preferences for non-app bundles
+### Settings for non-app bundles

 These directions do not work for non-app bundles, as the updater you add to the nib will be the `sharedUpdater` for the application bundle.
-To be able to bind to the updater for your bundle, you can add the following accessor to your preferences controller (the owner of the nib):
+To be able to bind to the updater for your bundle, you can add the following accessor to your settings controller (the owner of the nib):

 ```objc
 - (SUUpdater *)updater {